mendix/docs/content/refguide/drop-down-search-field.md

 {{% snippet file="refguide/search-field-comparison-property.md" %}}

-There is no limitation on the amount of drop-down selection options, thus the selected attribute can have an unlimited amount of unique values.
-However, having thousands or more options that need to be retrieved from the server will impact page loading performance considerably on older browsers.
-Initially hiding the search bar, that contains the drop-down search field, can improve page loading performance on first load.
+There is no limit on the number of drop-down selection options, thus a selected attribute can have an unlimited amount of unique values.
+However, having thousands of options which must be retrieved from the server will slow page loading considerably on older browsers.
+Initially hiding the search bar which contains the drop-down search field can improve page loading performance on first load.

 ### Allow multi-select